ursalang/ursalang.github.io/pages/reference.md

 ### Declarations

-Variables are declared with $ursa{let}, and must always include an initial value:
+Constants are declared with $ursa{let} and variables with $ursa{var}.
+Declarations must include an initial value:

 $ursabox{
 let n = 3
 let s = "hello"
 let l = [1\, 2\, 3]
+var total = 0
 }

 The value of a declaration expression is the value of its right-hand side.
 The scope of the identifier includes the initializer; this makes it easy to define recursive functions.
 On the other hand, the following is not allowed: